2022 calgary buyers guide

 In this buyers guide we explain from deposits to moving expenses, and everything in between, what buying a home involves, more than just a down payment.
 That may be the largest cost, but there are other things you'll need to plan and budget for.

 This is the step you take when you're ready to make an offer to purchase.
 Let's say you've viewed a selection of properties with us, found one you like, and are ready to get serious about purchasing the property.
 At this point, you might need to put down a deposit; the amount depends on your area, the purchase price of the home, and your situation.
-If a deposit is required, it will be held in trust and will be deducted from your total purchase price and is considered part of your down payment.
+The deposit is held in the trust account of the listing brokerage for the condition period.
+When it becomes a firm sale and you are satisfied all conditions have been met (waiver) the deposit is deducted from your total purchase price and is considered part of your down payment.

 Generally speaking, the larger a down payment you're able to make, the better, because that means you'll have to borrow less.
 But you also don't want to leave yourself so cash-poor you can't cover all of the other costs that come with closing a sale.

 The minimum amount you can put down is 5% of the purchase price, assuming that you have made an offer to purchase and all conditions have been met.